 The angels who are with him come and encircle the (Throne of) Glory; they are on one side and the celestial creatures are on the other side, and the Shekhinah is in the center.
 And one creature ascends above the Throne of Glory and touches the seraphim and descends on the Tabernacle of the Lad and declares in a great voice, (which is also) a voice of silence, 'The throne alone shall I exalt over him'.
 The ofanim become silent (and) the seraphim are still.
 The platoons of 'irin and qadushin are shoved into the River of Fire and the celestial creatures turn their faces downward, and the lad brings the fire silently and puts it in their ears so that they do not hear the spoken voice; he remains (thereupon) alone.
-And the lad calls Him, 'the great, mighty and awesome, noble, strong, powerful, pure and holy, and the strong and precious and worthy, shining and innocent, beloved and wondrous and exalted and supernal and resplendent God.
-56
+And the lad calls Him, 'the great, mighty and awesome, noble, strong, powerful, pure and holy, and the strong and precious and worthy, shining and innocent, beloved and wondrous and exalted and supernal and resplendent God.57 repeated by mystics via their own enthronement and angelification'.
+N. Deutsch, Guardians of the Gate: Angelic Vice Regency in Late Antiquity (BSJS, 22; Leiden: Brill, 1999), p.
+34.

-In reference to these materials M. Cohen notes that in the Shi'ur Qomah tradition Metatron's service in the heavenly tabernacle appears to be 'entirely liturgical' and 'is more the heavenly choirmaster and beadle than the celestial high priest'.
-57
+In reference to these materials M. Cohen notes that in the $Sh^ciur\ Qomah$ tradition Metatron's service in the heavenly tabernacle appears to be 'entirely liturgical' and 'is more the heavenly choirmaster and beadle than the celestial high priest'.58